-Curly was not an usual caterpillar, it could dance.
+Curly was not a usual caterpillar; it could dance.
 Looking at this, Jerry is convinced about the dancing caterpillar being the rescue agent.

-As he fights with Pinky’s elder sister played by Janet Blair over this issue, Jerry secretly makes a deal with the Walt Disney after ‘Curly’ was perceived as a big jackpot.
+As he fights with Pinky’s elder sister, played by Janet Blair over this issue, Jerry secretly deals with Walt Disney after ‘Curly’ was perceived as a big jackpot.

-The rest of the movie is a series of incidents that makes ‘Curly’ very popular much to the delight of Jerry Flynn played by Cary Grant.
-‘Curly’ had become so popular that, one of the war planes was painted with a picture of Curly.
+The rest of the movie is a series of incidents that make ‘Curly’ very popular, much to Jerry Flynn’s delight, played by Cary Grant.
+‘Curly’ had become so popular that one of the war planes was painted with Curly’s picture.

-Released in 1944, Once Upon a Time was a disaster due to its bad screenplay.
-Directed by Alexander Hall, this movie fails and failed to capture the minds of the audience.
+Once Upon a Time, released in 1944, was a disaster due to its lousy screenplay.
+Directed by Alexander Hall, this movie failed to capture the minds of the audience.